thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 ## Finalization {#finalization}

-Upon receipt, the Client handles the response and, if successful, deserializes the body values AmortizedBatchTokenResponse.evaluate_response and AmortizedBatchTokenResponse.evaluate_proof, yielding `evaluated_elements` and `proof`.
+Upon receipt, the Client handles the response and, if successful, deserializes the body values AmortizedBatchTokenResponse.evaluated_msgs and AmortizedBatchTokenResponse.evaluated_proof, yielding `evaluated_elements` and `proof`.
 If deserialization of either value fails, the Client aborts the protocol.
 Otherwise, the Client processes the response as follows: